jbfavre/ats-jcrusher-plugin/README.md

 # JSON crusher TrafficServer plugin

-This plugin has been developped and tested on GNU/Linux Debian only.
+This plugin has been developped and tested on GNU/Linux Debian only and against `TrafficServer` 4.0.2.

+__Previous ATS versions have not been tested__

 It makes use of json-c, which is available on Debian Wheezy from backport repository